New to The Street Announces its Corporate Interviews, Episodes 459 and 460 With the TV Shows Airings to Start on Saturday, April 22, 2023, at 3:30 PM ET

 Linqto is enabling a new class of investors to access pre-IPO opportunities.
 Linqto makes the private securities asset class accessible while reducing costs and saving time with the flexibility of trading directly on its platform.
 Linqto is easy to use, and its expert team is always available to answer your questions.
 Private investing made simple - https://www.linqto.com/.

-Hapbee Technologies, Inc. (OTCQB: HAPBF) (TSXV: HAPB) (FSE: HA1) is a digital wellness technology company that aims to help people take control of how they sleep, perform, and feel.
+Hapbee Technologies, Inc. HAPBF HAPB HA is a digital wellness technology company that aims to help people take control of how they sleep, perform, and feel.
 Hapbee's digital wellness library of Wellness Routines utilizes patented ultra-low radio frequency energy (ulRFE®), designed to help optimize users' sleep, productivity and focus, recovery, and downtime.
 Hapbee devices and subscriptions are available for purchase at Hapbee.com and through a growing network of select distributors - https://hapbee.com/.

-Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) ($SWISF) is a cybersecurity and internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
+Sekur Private Data, Ltd. SWISF SKUR GDT ($SWISF) is a cybersecurity and internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
 The Company distributes a suite of secure cloud-based storage, disaster recovery, document management, encrypted emails, and a secure communication suite.
 They sells their products through www.sekur.com, approved distributors, and telecommunication companies worldwide.
 Sekur Private Data, Ltd. serves consumers, businesses, and governments worldwide - https://www.sekurprivatedata.com and https://www.sekur.com; Twitter: @sekurprivate.

 About New to The Street: